vsajip/python-gnupg/docs/index.rst

 ================
 This module is based on an earlier version, ``GPG.py``, written by Andrew Kuchling.
 This was further improved by Richard Jones, and then even further by Steve Traugott.
 The ``gnupg`` module is derived from `Steve Traugott's module`__, and uses Python's ``subprocess`` module to communicate with the GnuPG executable, which it uses to spawn a subprocess to do the real work.

-I've gratefully incorporated improvements contributed by:
+I've gratefully incorporated improvements contributed or suggested by:

 * Paul Cunnane (detached signature support)
 * Daniel Folkinshteyn (``recv_keys``, handling of subkeys and SIGEXPIRED, KEYEXPIRED while verifying, EXPKEYSIG, REVKEYSIG)